ds300/derivablejs/README.md

 The key advantage ratom.js has over all the above is that it uses a novel\* mark-and-sweep algorithm for change propagation which provides two significant benefits:

 - Fully automatic memory management.
 This makes the library ergonomic and practical to use on its own rather than as part of a framework.
-- Extreme laziness. *Upstream of active reactions, no values are computed unless absolutely necessary*.
+- Almost total laziness\*\*.
 This allows derivation graphs to incorporate short-circuiting boolean logic.
 Note also that no tradeoff is made with regard to push-based flow; reactions are instantaneous and glitch-free.

 Other advantages which may not each apply to every project mentioned above include: